35mm vs 50mm Lens Comparison

 Which 35mm Lens Should I get?

+Maybe you’re just here for some quick answers and recommendations on which lenses to buy.
 There are a ton of options from each camera brand.
 It really depends on what camera system you have but I’ll list a few from Sony and Canon:

 Best Quality 35mm Lens from Sony